yeraldinm/containerization/README.md

 ## Requirements

-You need an Apple silicon Mac to build and run Containerization.
+You need an Apple Silicon Mac to build and run Containerization.

 To build the Containerization package, your system needs either: